usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Great Misdirect_, by Between The Buried And Me
 - _Joy In Fear_, by goat (JP)
 - _Iris Silver Mist_, by Jenny Hval
 - _馬_, by betcover!!